torilundfunkhouser/ContentRecommendations/README.md

 This website lets you store the TV shows and movies your friends recommended to you — so you can watch them later.
 Write descriptions your friends gave you so you can remember why you wanted to watch the show!

 # How to View the Site
-1) Install Vagrant and VirtualBox
+1) Install Vagrant <https://www.vagrantup.com/> and VirtualBox <https://www.virtualbox.org/>.
-2) Clone the fullstack-nanodegree-vm repository.
+2) Clone the fullstack-nanodegree-vm repository <https://github.com/udacity/fullstack-nanodegree-vm>.
 3) Launch the Vagrant VM (run vagrant up).
 4) Set up the database and add some data by running `python database_setup.py` then `python seed_data.py`.